makersmakingchange/Aspen-Sliding-Joystick/README.md

 # Aspen Sliding Joystick
-The Aspen Sliding Joystick is a small, proportional joystick that has a sliding motion and can be used for adaptive gaming.
+The Aspen Sliding Joystick is a small, proportional joystick that has a sliding motion and can be used for adaptive gaming or computer access with a suitable adapter.
 It has a small range of motion of ±2mm and requires approximately 115 grams-force to fully deflect.
 It is low profile, with a height of 1.9 cm with the standard topper.
-This joystick has interchangable toppers and optional mount adapters.
+This joystick has interchangeable toppers and optional mount adapters.
 The Aspen Sliding Joystick has the same joystick mechanism as the Birch Sliding USB Joystick, but is the analog version.

 The Aspen Joystick has a cable with a 3.5 mm TRRS audio plug (i.e., headphone jack).
 It is compatible with the [Forest Joystick Mouse Hub](https://www.makersmakingchange.com/s/product/forest-joystick-mouse-hub/01tJR000000E4bdYAC), the Sony PlayStation Access Controller, or the X1 or X2 analog input ports on the Microsoft Xbox Adaptive controller.

-The device is comprised of off-the-shelf electronics, and 3D printed parts.
+The device is comprised of off-the-shelf electronics and 3D-printed parts.
 The overall cost of materials for a single build is about $20.

 <img src="Photos/Aspen-Sliding-Joystick.jpg" width="500" alt="Picture of the Aspen Sliding Joystick, it is small and green and has ASPEN written on the front.
 The black cable comes out the back of the joystick and wraps around to show the jack on the end.">